Helpline 0808 800 3333 or contact us

 0808 800 3333

 Anything else?
 Other ways to contact us

-Challenging behaviour used to be described as ‘problem behaviour’ or ‘difficult behaviour’ or ‘socially unacceptable behaviour’.
-But in recent years, the term challenging behaviour reflects the fact that some of the behaviours are a challenge to professionals, teachers, carers and parents.
+Challenging behaviour used to be called ‘problem behaviour’, ‘difficult behaviour’ or ‘socially unacceptable behaviour’.
+It means that behaviours are a challenge to professionals, teachers, carers and parents.

-In other words, behaviour is challenging if it causes harm to the person or others, or if it stops them fulfilling some aspect of their lives, such as:
+Behaviour is challenging if it causes harm or if it stops people fulfilling some aspect of their lives, such as:

 It is the impact of these behaviours that makes them challenging.
 Challenging behaviour can be:

 Challenging behaviour is more likely if a person is disabled.
 A mix of impairments, environment and interpersonal relationships make it more likely that a disabled person may develop a behaviour to meet their needs.

 For example, someone with autism may learn that hitting people takes them out of their personal space.
 Remember, each behaviour has a function for the person displaying it.

 People with learning difficulties may have the same mental health and emotional difficulties that others do.
 But they may be less well equipped to deal with them.
 It can be difficult to deal with anxiety if you do not have the words to describe what you are experiencing.
 It can be difficult to cope with depression if you do not have the social support to help you.

 Sometimes challenging behaviour can be a sign of a wider problem with someone’s mental health.
 Refusal to eat may be a sign that the person is feeling down, or aggressive behaviour could be a sign of high anxiety.
 It’s important to see the problem from the perspective of the person showing the behaviour.